patternfly/patternfly-react/packages/react-docs/UPGRADE-GUIDE.md

 section: overview
 ---

-Hey Fliers, we've been busy for the past 12 weeks keeping up with changes to PatternFly's HTML and CSS.
-We've replaced `babel` with `tsc` as our compiler of choice, removed [prop-types](https://www.npmjs.com/package/prop-types) in favor of using our `.d.ts` types which are supported in most editors.
+Hey, Flyers!
+We’ve been busy for the past 12 weeks keeping up with changes to PatternFly’s HTML and CSS.
+We’ve replaced `babel` with `tsc` as our compiler of choice and removed prop-types in favor of using our `.d.ts` types, which are supported in most editors.

 This upgrade guide details **what** was broken and **how** to fix it.
-We've included links to the pull requests in case you want to follow a trail of **why** a change was made.
+To learn **why** a change was made, check out the linked pull requests.

 ## Global
 - We no longer support UMD builds for individual packages.
 Consider using our [react-core.umd.js bundle](https://unpkg.com/@patternfly/react-core@3/dist/umd/react-core.umd.js) instead. [(#4076)](https://github.com/patternfly/patternfly-react/pull/4076)
 - We no longer define `propTypes` for our components.
-Consider using our Typescript types under each packages' `dist/js` folder instead. [(#4076)](https://github.com/patternfly/patternfly-react/pull/4076)
+Consider using our Typescript types under each package's `dist/js` folder instead. [(#4076)](https://github.com/patternfly/patternfly-react/pull/4076)
 - We have updated our React peer dependencies so that our packages now can possibly use hooks, which requires `react@^16.8.0` instead of `react@^16.4.0`.
 We recommend upgrading your version of React if it is below 16.8.0.

 ## React core